 What could happen if I do not disclose my documents and witness statements?

-You should be aware that failing to follow the Tribunal’s Rule 16 (exchange of documents) and Rule 17 (witness statements) may have negative consequences for your application, including dismissal of your case without a hearing.
-Human rights applications are serious matters.
-The Rules exist and must be followed because the Tribunal has an obligation to ensure that both sides are dealt with fairly.
-The failure to comply with a Tribunal rule or direction could result in the Tribunal dismissing your application and cancelling your hearing date(s).
+Failing to follow the Tribunal’s Rule 16 (exchange of documents) and Rule 17 (witness statements) could result in the Tribunal dismissing your application and cancelling your hearing date(s).
+Human rights applications are serious matters and the Rules must be followed because the Tribunal has an obligation to ensure that both sides are dealt with fairly.

 Do not assume that steps which you have already taken will be enough to satisfy the requirements of Rules 16 and 17.
-With respect to documents, it is essential that the Tribunal be given, in advance, all of the documents that you are going to use at the hearing.
+With respect to documents, it is essential that the Tribunal be given all of the documents in advance that you are going to use at the hearing.
 Rule 16.2 requires that you provide the documents to the Tribunal.
-Even if you have previously provided documents to the Tribunal, you must do so again, or at least advise the Tribunal that you intend to rely on all of the documents you have already provided.
+Even if you have previously provided documents to the Tribunal, the HRTO’s Rules require you to provide them again to ensure you meet their disclosure requirements.
+You must do so again before the hearing or at least advise the Tribunal that you intend to rely on all of the documents you have already provided.
+Being extra-careful, and re-share your documents to help ensure that both the Tribunal and Respondents have time to look them over.
+If the adjudicator feels this has not happened, they could decide to not accept the documents as evidence or they may stop the hearing to give everyone a chance to view them.

 Before the hearing, you should prepare a list of the questions that you want to ask each witness.
 Beside each question, you should write the evidence that you expect the witness to give.
 You must bring a copy of this list with you to the hearing.
 You can read from the list during the hearing so that you don’t forget any questions.

-If the Tribunal has instructed you by way of a CAD to ensure that your witness statements be written with sufficient detail to allow them to be adopted as evidence-in-chief, you may not need to question your witness at the hearing.
-Instead, the HRTO adjudicator hearing your matter may accept the contents of the statement that you wrote for that witness as their evidence in support of your application.
-Your witness will still be subject to questions from the other parties, known as cross-examination, as well as questions from the adjudicator.
+If the Tribunal has instructed you through a CAD to ensure that your witness statements be written with enough detail to allow them to be adopted as evidence-in-chief, you may not need to question your witness at the hearing.
+Instead, the HRTO adjudicator may accept the contents of the statement for that witness as evidence in support of your application.
+Your witness may still be asked questions from the other parties, known as cross-examination, as well as questions from the adjudicator.

 What is a direct examination?

-A direct examination is the questioning of a witness by the party who has called them to testify.
+A direct examination is where a witness is questioned by the person who called them to testify.
 The purpose of direct examination is to bring out evidence to support a fact that the questioning party wants to be proved.

 Example #2: Leading and Non- Leading Questions